Zaneives/Zaneives/README.md

 👋 Hi, I'm @Zaneives.

-I'm a human male, aged 37 (at time of writing.
-Oct 2022).
+I'm a human male, aged 37 (at time of writing: Oct 2022.
+Update1 Nov 2022: still human male).

 👀 I'm an avid learner of many things.
 I love to watch/listen to informative videos/podcasts in order to understand how things work.
 I'm currently very interested in programming, however I have been throughout my life, since I was young.
 I also love to practice my [typing.](https://monkeytype.com/profile/zaneives)